 If you’d like to combine a city visit to Norwich with some outdoor activity close by, head to Whitlingham Country Park at Trowse.
 There’s a wheelchair accessible path around Whitlingham Great Broad and there are other walks through tranquil meadows and ancient woodlands.

 There may be charges or conditions concerning dogs, so please check on the details with individual companies or organisations, and also check details in relation to assistance dogs.
 Dogs are allowed on footpaths, bridleways and byways (public rights of way) under effective control, though many nature reserves don’t allow dogs, and routes called permissive paths may not allow dogs.

 If you are taking your dog boating, do look after it on or near the water.
 Dogs are just as susceptible to cold water and other hazards as people.
 You can buy dog life jackets from boating suppliers, and some hire boatyards provide or rent life jackets for customers’ pets.

-For more details on everything mentioned here and lots more besides, contact the Broads National Park’s Whitlingham Visitor Centre on 01603 756094 or go to www.VisitTheBroads.co.uk
+For more details on everything mentioned here and lots more besides, contact the Broads National Park’s Whitlingham Visitor Centre at www.VisitTheBroads.co.uk